FranklinUmeObi/FranklinUmeObi/README.md

 ## A little about me!
 - 📫 I'm a Computer Science & Business Student at Trinity College Dublin
 - 💬 I enjoy Full-stack Development, Playing American Football and Socialising
-- 🔭 I’m currently working on landing an Internship
-- 🌱 I’m currently learning everything (but currently focused on React)
-- 👯 I’m looking to collaborate on new group projects to strengthen my portfolio

 ### Here are my Socials: